 2008 the Foxton Locks Partnership completed a £3m lottery funded project which has resulted in the lift site being removed from the ‘Monuments at risk’ register.

-2012 the Canal & River Trust launches, becoming the Charity organisation taking over ownership of canals from BW.
+2012 the Canal & River Trust launches, becoming the Charity organisation taking over ownership of canals from BWB.

 2015 The Foxton Canal Museum is re-launched using an Arts Council grant as The BoilerHouse.

-2020 during the corona virus lock down further refurbishment varied out and the name of the museum reverts to Foxton Canal Museum.
+2020 during the Covid 19 pandemic lock down, further refurbishment is carried out and the name of the museum reverts to Foxton Canal Museum.